morgansleeper/MiniDisc-on-Mac/README.md

 (If for any reason you miss this, you can always re-run `brew install qt`, and Homebrew will just tell you which version you already have installed.)

 Now, you can create a link for `qmake` so that you can run it directly from the terminal.
-Type in and run the following, replacing `5.15.2` in the path with the exact version number of `qmake` you have installed:
+Type in and run the following, replacing `5.15.2` in the path with the exact version number of `qt` you have installed:

 For Apple Silicon/M1 Macs: